-- 2.4 The provisional settlement was announced on 13 December and at the time of writing this report the final settlement announcement is awaited.
-Key changes included in the provisional settlement from the MTFS assumptions are: - New Homes Bonus an additional £340k for 2019/20; - Business Rates Baseline funding increased to £2.427m (safety net level) to reflect the 75% pilot in 2019/20 and the rolling-in of Rural Services Delivery Grant; - Rural Services Delivery Grant maintained at 2018/19 level (subject to safety net); - Additional £37k share of levy surplus
+- 2.3 The final settlement was announced on 29 January which for Selby confirmed the detail within the provisional settlement.
+The settlement confirms the 75% business rates retention pilots in 2019/20 Selby is part of a combined North and West Yorkshire pool.
+Key changes included in the settlement from the MTFS assumptions are: - New Homes Bonus an additional £340k for 2019/20; - Business Rates Baseline funding increased to £2.427m (safety net level) to reflect the 75% pilot in 2019/20 and the rolling-in of Rural Services Delivery Grant; - Rural Services Delivery Grant maintained at 2018/19 level (subject to safety net); - Additional £37k share of levy surplus

-In accordance with the approved MTFS any additional resources arising from the final settlement are, subject to Council approval as part of the budget setting, to be transferred to Reserves for future allocation.
 Beyond 2019/20 the funding system is subject to review and for 2020/21 onwards current baselines (plus inflation) are assumed.
 In 2019/20 the revenue budget requirement for Business Rates includes £128k to bring in-year Business Rates Income up to Baseline.